Biotechnology & Medical Devices January 2026

 How does Biotechnology and Medical Devices compare?

-People in Biotechnology & Medical Devices were much more positive than average regarding Service & Quality Focus, Company Performance, and Collaboration & Communication.
+People in Biotechnology & Medical Devices were much more positive than average regarding Leadership, Collaboration & Communication, and Innovation.

-On the lower side, people in Biotechnology & Medical Devices had much lower favorable scores than average in Diversity.
+On the lower side, people in Biotechnology & Medical Devices had much lower favorable scores than average in Equity and Diversity.

-People working in Biotechnology & Medical Devices are more engaged than Government Administration, Higher Education, Government, and Media Production & Publication.
-People working in Biotechnology & Medical Devices are less engaged than Engaging Growth.
+People working in Biotechnology & Medical Devices are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
+People working in Biotechnology & Medical Devices are less engaged than Venture Capital & Private Equity and Engaging Growth.

-People in Biotechnology & Medical Devices were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 16% of people disagreeing (+0% above average).
+People in Biotechnology & Medical Devices were generally least favourable about Equity, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 15% of people disagreeing (-2% below average).

 Which questions matter the most?